Joseph Barbera: Death

-On December 18, 2006, Barbera died of natural causes at his home in Studio City, Los Angeles, California, aged 95, ending a seventy-year career in animation.
+On December 18, 2006, Barbera died of natural causes at his home in Studio City, Los Angeles, California aged 95, ending a seventy-year career in animation.
 His wife Sheila was at his side at the end; he was also survived by three children from his first marriage: Jayne (who worked for Hanna-Barbera), Lynn, and Neal.
 He is buried at Forest Lawn Memorial Park in Glendale, California.

 Legacy

-Most of the cartoons Barbera and Hanna created revolved around close friendship or partnership; this theme is evident with Fred and Barney, Wilma Flintstone and Betty Rubble, Dick Dastardly and Muttley, Tom and Jerry, Scooby and Shaggy, Ruff and Reddy, Jake Clawson/Razor and Chance Furlong/T-Bone, The Jetson family and Yogi & Boo-Boo.
+Most of the cartoons Barbera and Hanna created revolved around close friendship or partnership; this theme is evident with Fred and Barney, Wilma Flintstone and Betty Rubble, Dick Dastardly and Muttley, Tom and Jerry, Scooby and Shaggy, Ruff and Reddy, Jake Clawson/Razor and Chance Furlong/T-Bone, Hong Kong Phooey and Spot, The Jetson family and Yogi & Boo-Boo.
 These may have reflected the close business friendship and partnership that Barbera and Hanna shared for over 60 years.
 Professionally, they balanced each other's strengths and weaknesses very well, but Barbera and Hanna traveled in entirely different social circles.
 Hanna's circle of personal friends primarily included other animators.
 Barbera socialized with Hollywood celebrities—Zsa Zsa Gabor was a frequent visitor to his house.

 Their division of work roles complemented each other, but they rarely talked outside of work since Hanna was interested in the outdoors and Barbera liked beaches, good food and drinks.
 In their long partnership, in which they worked with over 2,000 animated characters, Barbera and Hanna rarely exchanged a cross word.
 Barbera said: "We understood each other perfectly, and each of us had a deep respect for the other's work."
 Hanna once said that Barbera could "capture mood and expression in a quick sketch better than anyone I've ever known."

 Barbera and Hanna were also among the first animators to realize the enormous potential of television.
 Leonard Maltin says the Hanna–Barbera team "held a record for producing consistently superior cartoons using the same characters year after year—without a break or change in routine.
 Their characters are not only animated superstars, but also a very beloved part of American pop culture".
 They are often considered Walt Disney's only rivals in cartoon animation.